Flatwound Bass Strings

 © Artist Guitars 2020

-Jeff in the Far North NZBy: Jeff Hickman on 30 April 2015Hey guys.
+Jeff in the Far North NZBy: Anonymous on 30 April 2015Hey guys.
 I have never used the flat wounds before but wonder what the opinion is of general rock players for their top end response.
 I like to maintain that nice top end that you get with new strings and although I am a terrible bass player who uses a pick, I still like to get that nice funky thing going on top octaving etc. Wouldn't want to lose the top end.
 I thought also because I use a pick, that they would be possibly better for the bottom end being flat-wound.
 Opinions please?
 All opinions appreciated.